keymetrics/doc-pm2/en/runtime/integration/transpilers.md

 pm2 start --watch index.js
 ```

-?> The cluster mode is only available with the second option.
+ The cluster mode is only available with the second option.
+{: .tip}

 ## Coffee-script